SalmaAlassal/BeRoot/Editors/vim/README.md

 Select mode looks like Visual mode, but the commands accepted are quite different.
 It was created to be similar to Windows' selection mode **but with time has been less and less used**.

-Typing a printable character deletes the selection and starts Insert mode.
+Select mode emulates regular editor's text highlighting behavior closer than visual mode.
+In regular editor, after you highlight a block of text, if you type letter "a", it will delete and replace the highlighted block of text with letter "a".

+### It has three modes

+- Character-wise Select Mode `gh`
+- Line-wise Select Mode `gH`
+- Block-wise Select Mode `g Ctrl-h`

-To enter the select mode from Normal mode, press :`gh` or `gH`
+To enter the select mode from Normal mode, press :`gh`, `gH` or `g Ctrl-h`

+To select a text, press `shift + arrow`

 Getting back to Normal Mode, press `<Esc>` or `Ctrl-C` or `Ctrl-[`.

+**You can't execute normal mode commands on highlighted text in select mode.**

 # Ex Mode